Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-disco-text.md

 }
 ```

-The glow animation is where the cool disco effect takes place:
+The glow animation is where the excellent disco effect takes place:

 ```css
 @keyframes glow {